storyprotocol/documentation/docs/Archive/exploring-story-protocol.md

 ---
 > 🚧 Beta release
 >
 > Story Protocol is still in beta and not production complete yet – this means that we could change interfaces, smart contract deployments and backend endpoints at any time without warning or notice to you.
-When Story Protocol is production ready, we will remove this warning and will ensure the production quality of the protocol and update the document at a regular basis with formal notice.
+When Story Protocol is production ready, we will remove this warning and will ensure the production quality of the protocol and update the document on a regular basis with formal notice.

 Welcome builders!
 This section will help you orient yourself around the documentation and find the most relevant information, references and tutorials.